apiaryio/apiaryio.github.com/_posts/2013-02-19-New-API-Blueprint-Format-Basics.md

 ---
-title: New API Blueprint Format – The Basics.
+title: New API Blueprint Format – The Basics
-excerpt: Discussing basic features of the New API Blueprint Format – Markdown, Multiple requests and responses and commenting on parameters.
+excerpt: Discussing basic features of the New API Blueprint Format – Markdown, API endpoints, multiple requests and responses and commenting on parameters.
 layout: post
-date: 2014-02-19 09:00:00 +1000
+date: 2014-02-20 09:00:00 +1000
 author: zdenek
 published: false
 ---

 This is the second article in the series about upcoming API Blueprint format changes.
 As promised [before](http://blog.apiary.io/2013/01/27/New-API-Blueprint-Format/) I will continue introducing changes to the API Blueprint Format.
 Today we will discuss basics of the New API Blueprint Format upon which we will build later on.

-I will be using remote procedure call (RPC)-style REST API snippets to demonstrate new format basics.
-That is a classic (pragmatic, if you prefer) REST API which is characterized by listing of its endpoints bound with HTTP verbs.
-Hypermedia APIs will be subject of a future post.

 ## Markdown
-New API Blueprints will be **entirely** written in **Markdown**.
+New API Blueprints will be entirely written in [Markdown](http://daringfireball.net/projects/markdown/).
 In addition to Markdown advanced blueprints will rely on several [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) features.
 However, for discussing basics, all that matters is that New API Blueprint is completely Markdown from line number one to the end.

 A Markdown API Blueprint document follows given structure.
 At the very heart of this structure is an API endpoint.
 In fact, New API Blueprint document is essentially a collection of API endpoints.
 There are additional components such as the API Overview Section but we will now focus only on API endpoints for now.

 ## API Endpoint
 An endpoint usually represents a resource on the server.
 It is represented by an URI relative to API root and one or more HTTP verbs (methods).

 In API Blueprint an API endpoint is defined as a Markdown header with optional HTTP method followed by an URI.
 After the header follows structured discussion of the endpoint.
 The endpoint discussion consists of sections of predefined meaning.
-These sections are delimited by a nested Markdown headers with reserved section names (e.g. `## Request).
+These sections are delimited by a nested Markdown headers with reserved section names (e.g. `## Request`).
 Finally, the API endpoint is closed by Markdown's horizontal ruler.

 For example:

 	# GET /message_of_the_day
 	Retrieves message of the day.

 	## Response 200 (application/json)
 		{ "message" : "Hello World" }